BallAerospace/COSMOS/_docs/tools.md

 ## Keywords:

-### REQUIRE_UTILITY
+### LOAD_UTILITY

-The REQUIRE_UTILITY keyword specifies a test procedure to run.
+The LOAD_UTILITY keyword specifies a test procedure to run.
 This procedure will be found automatically in the procedures directory or can be given by a path relative to the COSMOS install directory or by an absolute path.
+This keyword is used to load the script and execute it line by line by showing the current execution point.
+Sometimes you want to load utility code that is NOT executed line by line but is executed in the background.
+For example, a CRC routine or other long running calculation.
+The Ruby keyword 'load' can be used for this purpose, e.g. 'load utility.rb'.
+This code will be loaded but not shown when executing.

 <table>
 <tbody>